What is Pain Reprocessing Therapy?

 A randomized clinical trial conducted in 2021 found that 66% of participants who were treated with pain reprocessing therapy had no more pain or nearly no pain after 4 weeks of therapy.
 98% of them had improved pain levels.
 This was in stark contrast to the Placebo group (20% had no pain) and the group treated with conventional care (only 10% had no pain after treatment).

-PRT consists of teaching your brain to interpet triggers and painful sensations as less threatening.
+PRT for chronic pain or symptoms consists of teaching your brain to interpet triggers and painful sensations as less threatening.
 This lowers the 'threat level', which is associated with the generation of the pain response.
-Exercises like somatic tracking and meditations can be helpful in bringing about this change.
+Exercises like somatic tracking and meditations can be helpful in bringing about this change, however individuals generally need to learn other pain reprocessing techniques that they can employ 'on the go', whenever they are emotionally triggered.

 + Is PRT the same as Sarno's TMS method?